 Our GiveAways are open to everyone: If you have won a GiveAway before never fear – enter away.
 If you live on the far side of the world – enter away.
 Postage takes forever from here but eventually it should get to you!
 Good luck and happy commenting!!!

-We would like to thank MapStudio who supplied us with Periodic Tables to review and GiveAway.
+We would like to thank MapStudio who supplied us with the Children’s Fact Books to review and GiveAway.
 We were not paid for the review and the opinions expressed in it are as usual, entirely our own.

 Tags: Brilliant Books · GiveAways and Swaps · Se7en at School